 ABOUT ME

 I am a researcher, designer and educator of learning technologies, media, games and play.
-I am currently an Assistant Professor of Learning, Design and Technology at Pennsylvania State University.
-Before Penn State, I was a Postdoctoral Fellow through a competitive program sponsored by the Vice Provost for Research at the University of Pennsylvania and affiliated with the Center for Collaboration, Computation, Complexity, and Creativity in the Learning Sciences.
+I am currently an Associate Professor of Learning, Media and Technology and Math, Science and Learning Technologies at the University of Massachusetts Amherst.
+Prior to that, I was an Assistant then Associate Professor at Penn State, and I was a Postdoctoral Fellow through a competitive program sponsored by the Vice Provost for Research at the University of Pennsylvania and affiliated with the Center for Collaboration, Computation, Complexity, and Creativity in the Learning Sciences.
 I received my Ph.D. from New York University in Educational Communication and Technology, and my master's degree from the Interactive Telecommunications Program, where I designed interactive and embodied systems.

 I conduct research on the ways that diverse youth and adults engage in learning, collaboration, identity formation, and self-efficacy in formal, informal and interest-driven STEM, focusing specifically on computing and tech, gaming, livestreaming, and maker spaces.
 In particular, I explore ways that technologies can be culturally-situated and inclusive, and employ intersectionality as a frame for understanding complex sociocultural relationships across gender, race / ethnicity, culture, sexuality and dis/ability in media and design.
 I am also a lifelong gamer, and I enjoy playing and pondering how that play shapes learning and understanding of culture and society.